-A safety deposit box, also known as a safe deposit box, is an individually locked box held within a larger vault, usually in a bank.
-The boxes come in a range of sizes and can be rented on an annual basis.
-People use them to store valuables, documents and other valuable items they want to be kept safe.
-Read on for more information on how much they cost, where you can rent one and why you might need one.
+A safety deposit box, also known as a safe deposit box, is an individually locked box held within a larger vault.
+These are usually located in a bank, which is a very secure place to put it.
+These boxes come in a range of sizes and can be rented on an annual basis.
+People use them to store valuables, documents and other important items they want to be kept safe.
+Prices for a safety deposit box also vary from bank to bank, so check with your local branch to learn more.

 Are Safety Deposit Boxes Secure?